How to Pick Trending Profitable Niches (2023)

 But if security is your bag... then what are you going to be talking to gamers about?

-What you know about (security) has, in this case, defined your niche.
+What you know about has, in this case, defined your niche.
+In other words, talk to people who want to know about security.

 As they say: horse before cart.

 Still, all is not lost.
-If your knowledge is pinning you down to a specific niche that you’re not so keen on, there is a powerful tool at your disposal:
+If your knowledge is pinning you down to a specific niche that you're not so keen on, there is a powerful strategy you can employ:

 This is as powerful as it gets - when it works.